More Knowledge, Greater Accountability – Deuteronomy 29:29, Luke 12:48

 When someone has been given much, much will be required in return; and when someone has been entrusted with much, even more will be required.
 (Luke 12:48, NLT )

-In Deuteronomy, Moses was anticipating his death and preached a farewell address to the Israelites.
-In the sermon he briefly reviewed Israel’s history since the Exodus.
+This verse from Deuteronomy comes from a farewell address Moses preached to the Israelites anticipating his death.
+In the sermon Moses reviewed Israel’s history since the Exodus.
 He charged the nation to be faithful to God.

-Moses emphasized that the sovereignty of God undergirded every aspect of Israel’s relationship with Him and they were accountable for obeying God’s commands because of their covenant with Him, their particular revelation of God and His saving grace He had given to them.
+Moses emphasized that the sovereignty of God undergirded every aspect of Israel’s relationship with Him.
+They were therefore accountable for obeying God’s commands because of their covenant with Him, their revelation of God and His saving grace He had given to them.

 The Israelites still had a lot to learn about their covenant with God.
 Yet, what they did know and understand, they were accountable for–not just in the present but for eternity.

-In Luke, Jesus told a parable to His disciples about the end of the age that contrasted the actions of a servant who was manager over a household and was conscientious about fulfilling His duties whether the master was there or not with another manager who acted irresponsibly in the master’s absence.
-Jesus concluded the story by declaring that more accountability was required from those who were delegated more responsibility.
+The verse from Luke is the moral to a parable Jesus told a to His disciples that contrasted the actions of two servants: one who was manager over a household and was conscientious about fulfilling His duties whether the master was there or not and one with who acted irresponsibly in the master’s absence.
+Jesus concluded that more accountability was required from those who were delegated more responsibility.

-In our Christian walk, as we become more knowledgeable of God and His will, He assigns us more opportunities and responsibility to serve Him and accomplish His will.
-And, a higher and higher standard of behavior and obedience is required of us.
+In our Christian walk, as we become more knowledgeable of God and His will, He will assign us more opportunities to serve Him and accomplish His will.
+And, with more knowledge, greater obedience to God’s will is required.

 Simply stated, those with a higher calling in God’s Kingdom are held to a higher standard of accountability.
 And what is true for the Kingdom of God holds true in every aspect of our lives–our families, jobs, businesses, civic affairs–more responsibility demands greater accountability.